 1. Keep It Smooth

 Rather than rushing into every corner at break-neck speeds, try to consider your exit and the golden rule of go-karts preferring straight lines.
-If you keep things smooth and controlled, you’ll have a far easier time to get past people in corners who are otherwise struggling with going too deep or too slowly after over-braking.
+If you keep things smooth and controlled, you’ll have a far easier time getting past people in corners who are otherwise struggling with going too deep or too slowly after over-braking.

-The biggest part of this tip specifically is powering your kart through the corner in a smooth, controlled way and gradually reducing your steering wheel lock.
+The most important part of this tip specifically is powering your kart through the corner in a smooth, controlled way and gradually reducing your steering wheel lock.
 A lot of people will panic when driving through corners and barely put any power into it, or they’ll be too zealous and apply too much.
 That’ll be your chance to catch them unaware and cruise past!

 2. Know Your Overtaking Spots

+The biggest thing that I can never stress enough is that overtaking should only be done when it’s safe.
+Think of it in the same way as overtaking on freeways in your road car or on your motorcycle.
 Don’t ever try to make an overtake if there isn’t enough space (remember that the backs of go-karts are wider than the fronts), and definitely don’t try it if you’ll put another driver in danger!

 Generally speaking, the best places to overtake your competitors are on the corners/bends of go-kart tracks.
-This is primarily because these areas are considered to be some of the most difficult sectors to drive without losing time, so if you can balance your braking and throttling just right, you can get past people who’ve gotten a bad entry or exit.
+This is primarily because these areas are considered to be some of the most difficult sectors to drive without losing time, so if you can balance your braking and throttle just right, you can get past people who’ve gotten a bad entry or exit.

-I might have just said that the best places for overtaking is almost always on corners, but there’s an exception to that rule!
+I might have just said that the best places for overtaking is almost always on corners, but there’s an exception to that rule.
 It’s more difficult to overtake on straight portions of the track because it will rely on your driving ability to get a good exit from corners before you reach the long stretch.

 3. Use The Slipstream

+Now, if you’re a fan of motorsport, you’ll probably know about the concept of slipstreaming.
 When a vehicle moves along, whether it be on a kart track or a road or even in a cycling arena, it’ll encounter wind resistance (also known as drag).
 This drag will slow the vehicle down, even if it’s travelling indoors or somewhere that wind wouldn’t normally be a factor.

-After catching up to the driver in front of you, ease off the gas and tuck in behind them.
+With this phenomenon, it doesn’t matter if you hit outdoor or indoor kart tracks, as the slipstream method of overtaking will work anywhere.
+After catching up to the driver in front of you, tuck in behind them.
 The lack of drag you’ll experience as the other driver punches through the air first will mean you’ll be keeping pace even without full power.

 For as useful as this tip is and vital in races, make sure to be aware of what the other driver is doing.
 They might try to shake you out of the slipstream by weaving across the track, or if things get nasty, they could brake and potentially cause an accident if you’re right on their back bumper.